-I hereby certify the above ordinance amendment was introduced on , 2020, at a regular meeting of the City Commission and was enacted on , 2020, at a regular meeting of the City Commission by a vote of Yes: No: at the Commission Chambers, Governmental Center, 400 Boardman Avenue, Traverse City, Michigan.
+meeting of the City Commission and was enacted or, 2020, at a regular meeting or

+the City Commission by a vote of Yes: No: at the Commission Chambers, Governmental Center, 400

+Boardman Avenue, Traverse City, Michigan.

 James Carruthers, Mayor

 Benjamin C. Marentette, City Clerk

-I hereby certify that a notice of adoption of the above ordinance was published in the Traverse City Record Eagle, a daily newspaper published in Traverse City, Michigan, on
+I hereby certify that a notice of adoption of the above ordinance was published in the Traverse City Record Eagle a daily newspaper published in Traverse City, Michigan, or

 Benjamin C. Marentette, City Clerk